 Why pursue an evaluation?

-People seek out assessment for a variety of reasons.
-At Understanding Minds, Dr. Backe works with young people from school age to early adulthood and their families as they navigate challenges and/or questions associated with development, education, mental health, and neurodivergence.
+Seeking a neuropsychological evaluation is often the first step toward finding answers.
+At Understanding Minds, Dr. Backe partners with young people and their families to navigate the complexities of development, education, mental health, and neurodivergence.
 Referral questions that are a good fit for assessment include:

 • My child has so many wonderful qualities, but they are hard on themselves and their grades are slipping.
 What can I do to help?